 Latin 3 continues the work of Latin 2, by using new and advanced grammatical concepts, more subject-specific vocabulary, and figures of speech.
 Roman life and culture will be emphasized while exploring Roman religion, entertainment, architecture, and military camps of various Roman colonies.
 Special emphasis continues to be given to Latin-English word derivation.
 Prerequisite: Latin 2, C- or better.

-4522 Study Abroad: France (Summer of 2025) 4521 Study Abroad: Spain (Summer of 2024)
+4522 Study Abroad: France or Quebec (TBD) (Summer of 2025) 4521 Study Abroad: Spain (Summer of 2026)

 (.25 elective credit)